siwoolee89/Siwoo_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My final milestone was adding modifications.
 I added several new changes beyond the base robot, one of them being a remote control.
 The remote control doesn't allow you to explicitly control the robot, but it does allow you to stop the car and move it backwards.
 It also has a button to initiate self driving.
 Basically, the self driving is the code from the previous milestone, allowing the car to turn when it sees obstacles and continue moving forward.
 It is automatic, and doesn't require you to control the robot.
 Additionally, when the car is told to stop, it will also play a buzzer sound to let the user know it has stopped moving.
 Another button makes it move in reverse until it is told to stop.
 These options were added because I originally wanted a way for the robot to let the user know when it is done cleaning.
 So, I decided the best way is for the user to tell the robot when to stop themselves.
 This way, it still allows the robot the be automatic while also allowing the user to stop the car when they are personally satisfied with the job.
 It also allows for a bit more maneuverability with the reverse function.
+I also added a gyroscope.
+I mounted it onto the breadboard and wired it into the arduino.
+Afterwards, I programmed it so that the car could move in a straight line.
+There were several issues with this however.
+Sometimes, the car still moved off to the side or even stopped entirely.
+To fix this, I had to replace the battery.
+I also had to increase the correction strength of the gyroscope.
+After making these changes, when the car veers a bit to one direction, the gyroscope will realign the car so that it goes back into a straight line.
+This was a helpful addition to the car since it would always swerve to one side.

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone